USCbiostats/xrnet/paper/paper.md

 * Reduced memory usage by using 'on the fly' variable standardization

-* User-specified standardization of features
+* User-specified options for feature standardization and whether to include an intercept

 * Inclusion of unpenalized features as a separate matrix or in the primary feature matrix

+* Box (upper/lower) constraints on coefficient estimates

 To maintain computational efficiency, the core functionality was developed in C++ with usage of the Eigen linear algebra library for the primary data structures.
 Overall, this R package aims to provide a set of functions to fit and tune a hierarchical regularized regression models and attempts to unify some of the best features from currently available R packages for regularized regression into a single easy to use interface.